-Alton Natural Gas Storage is committed to building long-term, mutually beneficial working relationships with Indigenous communities while recognizing and respecting Indigenous and Treaty Rights, individual values and traditions.
+We are committed to building long-term, mutually beneficial relationships with Indigenous communities that recognize and respect Indigenous and Treaty rights, individual values and traditions.

-Alton values the participation of the Mi’kmaq of Nova Scotia in environmental monitoring of the project and engagement on project benefits.
-The company remains in active dialogue with Mi’kmaw leaders in these areas.
-This includes discussions with Sipekne’katik First Nation regarding environmental protection and community benefits.
-See for example the Alton information sheet provided for the Sipekne’katik community meeting on May 24, 2017.
-In addition, see an example of our earlier dialogue with Sipekne’katik regarding Alton and potential benefits from the project for that community.
+We would value the participation of the Mi’kmaq of Nova Scotia in environmental monitoring of the Alton project and engagement on project benefits.
+We remain in dialogue with Mi’kmaw leaders in these areas.
+Our engagement has included discussions with Sipekne’katik First Nation regarding environmental protection and community benefits, an open house at Millbrook First Nation and meetings with Chiefs and councils.

 Mi’kmaq Ecological Knowledge Study

 As part of our work to research the Shubenacadie River and surrounding areas, a Mi'kmaq Ecological Study was conducted for Alton.
 A 2012 update to the study built on the original findings from 2007.

 We participated in a third-party review of the Alton project and accepted the review’s recommendations.
 The company that conducted the review was retained by the Kwilmu’kw Maw-klusuaqn Negotiation Office (KMKNO) on behalf of the Assembly of Nova Scotia Mi’kmaq Chiefs in the negotiations and consultations among the Mi'kmaq of Nova Scotia, the Province of Nova Scotia and the Government of Canada about Alton.
 The review focused on assessing potential impacts of the proposed Alton project on fish and fish habitat of the Shubenacadie Estuary.
 The review led to enhanced environmental protections.

 Studying the Shubenacadie River